calliope-edu/Calliope-Android-App/README.md

      height="80">](https://play.google.com/store/apps/details?id=cc.calliope.mini)

 ## Sources
-The code for flashing the firmware is mainly based on [Samsungs micro:bit Android App](https://github.com/Samsung/microbit), which uses the [Android DFU-Library by Nordic](https://github.com/NordicSemiconductor/Android-DFU-Library).
+The code for flashing the firmware is mainly on the [Android DFU-Library by Nordic](https://github.com/NordicSemiconductor/Android-DFU-Library).